 I was managing a high fashion men’s wear boutique where we sold $20 Indian cotton shirts for $400—in the 80’s.
 One day I got home early because I had been at some meetings that ended ahead of schedule.
 I decided to make my now-ex-wife dinner.
-As I was preparing it she came home.
+As I was preparing it she came home in a great mood.
 Below is a rough transcription of the conversation that followed.

 “Hi Sweetheart!
 How was your day???”

 “It was fantastic.
 REALLY fantastic.
 It seemed like everyone I talked to was in a great mood.
 Everyone was so incredibly nice.”

 “Were they?”
 I said.
 “Were you at a busy place today?”